michaelbausor/michaelbausor.github.io/README.md

 - Copy the google-pubsub.zip file to your project directory (do NOT unzip)
 - Copy this [composer.json](https://michaelbausor.github.io/files/composer.json) file to your project directory
-- Install grpc package using pecl by running: `sudo pecl install grpc`
+- Install grpc package using pecl by running: `sudo pecl install grpc-1.0.0`
 - Install required composer packages by running: `composer install`

 Authentication